 Much time, effort and skill will be needed in this project.
 We will only achieve this with a diverse team of dedicated volunteers.

 Thich Nhat Hanh

-Given these considerations, Wales or in the Welsh Borders regions has been identified as an area that is likely to have properties that meet these requirements, but the team is also searching in other parts of the UK with natural beauty.
+Given these considerations, Midlands, Yorkshire, Welsh Borders regions have been identified as areas that are likely to have properties that meet these requirements, but the team is also searching in other parts of the UK with natural beauty.

 Sign up to ‘Here and Now’ to receive the latest Plum Village news, mindfulness inspiration, and information on retreats and courses.